 Every year, 1.36 million gallons of trash flows into San Francisco Bay and its creeks from storm drains.
 While trash is one of the easiest pollutants to see, it is one of the most difficult to measure, which creates a unique challenge for addressing this issue.
-This Action focuses on reducing the source of trash through coordinated monitoring and policy change.
+Additionally, abandoned and derelict vessels (ADVs) and other large marine debris can damage habitat, leak chemicals, and pose hazards to navigation.
+This Action focuses on reducing debris on land and water through coordinated control and monitoring, policy change, and funding.

 While municipal governments have made progress reducing the amount of trash entering storm drains, significant work still needs to be done by municipalities to achieve regulatory milestones as trash continues to be a persistent and ongoing water quality issue.
-Conflicting perspectives on where to prioritize funding has stalled the implementation of coordinated monitoring, regulatory enforcement, and public engagement.
+In addition, growing concern for marine debris has resulted in a new task specifically addressing clean up and removal of ADVs.
+However, conflicting perspectives on where to prioritize funding has stalled the implementation of coordinated monitoring, regulatory enforcement, and public engagement.